A speakers bureau that represents the best original thinkers,

 In his thirty years of coaching, teaching, parenting, and leading, Karl Subban has learned how to inspire people.
 “Your greatest gift is your potential,” he often says, “and your greatest gift to the world is the development of that potential.”
-Hailing from the Caribbean, where he never played hockey, Subban has nonetheless raised three NHL players, including the now-Nashville Predators defenceman P.K.
+Hailing from the Caribbean, where he never played hockey, Karl has nonetheless raised three NHL players, including the legendary defenceman P.K.
 Subban—one of the league’s brightest stars and an Olympic Gold Medal winner.

 As parents, Karl and his wife, Maria, have raised five accomplished children.
 Their two oldest daughters are teachers, one a record-setting university basketball star and the other an acclaimed visual artist.
 Each of their three sons, P.K., Malcolm and Jordan, have been drafted and signed by NHL teams.
-In 2018, Subban was recognized as a Canadian Men’s Health Foundation Champion for taking a stand for men’s health and supporting CMHF’s mission to inspire men to make small changes and live healthier lives.
+In 2018, Karl was recognized as a Canadian Men’s Health Foundation Champion for taking a stand for men’s health and supporting CMHF’s mission to inspire men to make small changes and live healthier lives.

-“This was great for my teachers.
+This was great for my teachers.
 He was funny and inspirational.
 My teachers left with a big smile on their faces and they were motivated for the start of the school year.
-It was such an honour for us to have him.”Centennial Regional High School
+It was such an honour for us to have him.Centennial Regional High School

 Wisdom.
 Humour.
 Leadership experience.
 Memorable stories.
 These are the hallmarks of a Karl Subban keynote.
 Drawing on his experience as a coach, a principal, and the father of “Team Subban,” Karl talks about vision, perseverance, teamwork, and what it means to lead.
 He uses pointed anecdotes and powerful metaphors to tell a larger narrative about defining, and achieving, success.